 The Oakland Art Murmur takes place every month on the first Friday.
 It is spread out across different art galleries in Oakland with the majority of them being near Telegraph and Grand Avenue.
 It is a place where you can walk from gallery to gallery and enjoy fresh exhibits, art, clothing articles and other local artist created things.
 You can even drink in the galleries!
 Wine tasting is often abundant.

-Oakland Art Murmur revisited 2012
+Oakland Art Murmur Revisited

 GO!